jistr/vim-nerdtree-tabs/README.md

 Tab with NERDTree and a file won't hang open when you close the file.
 NERDTree will close automatically and so will the tab.

+### Autoopen on startup

+NERDTree will open automatically on GVim/MacVim startup.

 ## Configuration

 You can switch on/off some features of the plugin by setting global vars to 1